-2. Facts about fire deaths: Every year more than 3,800 people die fire related deaths in the U.S. Approximately 18,300 people are injured every year in fires.
+Every year more than 3,800 people die fire related deaths in the U.S. Approximately 18,300 people are injured every year in fires.
 Most of these fires could have been prevented by practicing proper fire safety and having fire alarms.
 On average more than 60 firefighters die every year in the line of duty.

-3. One of the more interesting facts about fire is that most house fires start in the kitchen.
+Most house fires start in the kitchen.
 Cooking is the leading cause of home fire injuries.
 Cooking fires often start from overheated grease and unattended cooking.
-Electric stoves are involved in more fires than gas ones.
+Electric stoves are involved in more fires than gas stoves.

-5. Facts about fire show that more people die from smoke inhalation than flames.
-Fire can suck all of the oxygen from a room and fill it with poisonous smoke and gases before flames even reach a room.
+More people die from smoke inhalation than flames.
+Fire can suck all of the oxygen from a room and replace it with poisonous smoke and gases before flames even reach a room.
 Many times people die from lack of oxygen before the fire reaches their room.

-7. Another of the interesting facts about fire is that candles caused approximately 12,900 home fires and 140 home fire deaths between 2005 and 2009.They were also responsible for 1,040 injuries and $471 million in property damage.
+Candles caused approximately 9,300 home fires and 86 home fire deaths between 2009 and 2013.They were also responsible for 827 injuries and $374 million in property damage.